spedyte/storjshare-cli/README.md

 [sudo] npm install -g storj-farmer
 ```

-Once installed, you will have access to the `storj` command line interface.
+Once installed, you will have access to the `storjfarm` command line interface.
 To
 make sure everything installed correctly, run:

 ```
-storj --help
+storjfarm --help
 ```

 The first time you run the `storj` program, it will walk you through a setup